crawl/qw/README.md

   here the repo is in a directory named `qw`.
 The `-rcdir` option is necessary for `crawl` to find the `qw.lua` file.
 Alternately you can put the contents of `qw.lua` directly in `qw.rc` per the instructions above for online play.
 * Enter name if necessary and start game.
-If you did not change `AUTO_START` variable, press "Tab".
+If you didn't change the `AUTO_START` variable, press "Tab".
 * Enjoy!

 The file qw.exp is a simple expect script that automates running qw for many